“Wellbeing and creativity”

 Rebekah is a member of the HCPC & BAMT.
 Rebekah is also a professional musician and choir director.
 She studied Viola and Voice at Trinity College of Music.
 She believes everyone has a fundamental right to sing and is passionate about Creative Arts in the community.

-Drama Psychotherapist: Tiffany Sanders (BA (Hons), MA)
+Senior Drama Psychotherapist: Tiffany Sanders (BA (Hons), MA)

 Tiffany is a Senior Dramatherapist at Meraki Creative Therapies, having trained at Roehampton University.
 With over ten years of experience across a range of settings; including the NHS, mainstream and special education needs (SEN) schools, and private practice - Tiffany brings a wealth of expertise and compassion to her work.